JoeGit42/simple-calendar/README.md

 - 2020-11-09 FIX: color handling
 - 2010-11-10 ADD: Support of holiday (state dependend)
 - 2020-11-10 ADD: state (german:Bundesland) can be configured by widget parameter, no need to touch code
+- 2020-11-17 CHG: increased font size, month in upper case
+- 2020-11-17 ADD: to support us, you can give "us" as state (US szyle calender will be enabled in this case, and holidays will not be shown - maybe in the future, if there's a request)
+- 2020-11-17 ADD: Widget get's a reasonable link (forward to web calendar which fits to your region)